Welcome to the

 our Hôtel du Train will be open again from 21 May 2021.

-However, the operation is subject to specified infection control regulations, which we are obliged to comply with.
+However, the hotel is subject to prescribed infection control regulations, which we are obliged to comply with.

 All info on our infection control measures can be found here.